YosysHQ/yosys/docs/source/yosys_internals/extending_yosys/functional_ir.rst

 PrintVisitor
 ~~~~~~~~~~~~

-The ``PrintVisitor`` implements the abstract ``Functional::AbstractVisitor``
+Remember in the `minimal backend`_ we converted nodes into strings for writing
+using the ``node.to_string()`` method, which wrapped ``node.visit()`` with a
+private visitor.
+We now want a custom visitor which can convert nodes into
+s-expressions.
+This is where the ``PrintVisitor`` comes in, implementing the
-class, described above in `What is FunctionalIR`_, with a return type of
+abstract ``Functional::AbstractVisitor`` class with a return type of ``SExpr``.
-``SExpr``.
-This class converts FunctionalIR functions into s-expressions,
-including reading inputs/current state with the ``access`` method from the
-`Struct`_.
-For most functions, the Rosette output is very similar to the
+For most functions, the Rosette output is very similar to the corresponding
-corresponding SMT-LIB function with minor adjustments for syntax.
+SMT-LIB function with minor adjustments for syntax.

 .. literalinclude:: /generated/functional/rosette.diff
    :language: diff
    :caption: portion of ``Functional::AbstractVisitor`` implementation diff showing similarities
    :start-at: SExpr logical_shift_left
-   :end-before: SExpr input
+   :end-at: "list-set-bv"

 However there are some differences in the two formats with regards to how
 booleans are handled, with Rosette providing built-in functions for conversion.